 Now I need to set up my own pension plan.
 It has to be right for me and has to be what I can afford at this stage.
 My Dad explained how the tax relief bit works - great to have an accountant in the family!
-If I want $\in 100$ in my pension pot, I put in $\in 60$ and the Government adds $\in 40$ - nice to have someone helping me on this journey.
+If I pay €100 into my pension pot, the net cost after tax relief is €60 as I'm paying the higher rate of tax.